felipeguimaraens/image-processing-package/README.md

 # imgproc

 Description.

+Package created during DIO bootcamp - Data engineering with Python by NTT Data

 The package imgproc is used to:
 - Compare two images
 - Find the diferences (displaying a histogram)

 ## Installation